Fergarram/research-experiments/ego-cells-markdown/markdown.md

 app running.

 A few months past by and suddenly decided I wanted to do something with it.
-I though of remaking [a game I made](https://fergarram.itch.io/amateur-archaeology-iii) for a game jam some years ago using Game Maker.
+I though of remaking [How would we handle things like this where they wrap?](https://fergarram.itch.io/ amateur-archaeology-iii) for a game jam some years ago using Game Maker.
 This was the perfect idea, the game was simple enough so I started on working on it.

 ## Defining the MVP
 As a starting point it should have the same functionalities as the original game with some